-Last weekend, I worked on patching the hardwood floor, and finished that up (as much as I’m going to do for now) a couple of days ago.
-Day before yesterday, I installed the casing on the dining room side of the opening.
-And then yesterday, I worked on repairing the tile and installing the casing on the kitchen side of the opening.
+Last weekend I worked on patching the hardwood floor and finished that up (as much as I’m going to do for now anyway).
+The day before yesterday, I installed the casing on the dining room side of the opening.
+And then yesterday I worked on repairing the tile and installing the casing on the kitchen side of the opening.

-Like everything else, all of teh trim still needs to be wood filled, sanded, caulked, and painted, but I’m pretty excited about how it’s looking so far!
-Here are a few pictures that I took last night after I finished up the picture frame moulding on the left side of the opening.
+Like everything else, all of the trim still needs to be wood filled, sanded, caulked, and painted, but I’m pretty excited about how it’s looking so far!
+Here are a few pictures that I took last night after I finished up the picture frame molding on the left side of the opening.

-Here’s the (very poorly lit) view from straight on.
+Here’s the (very poorly lit) view of the finished cased opening from straight on.
 I’ll get better daytime photos at some point, but this will do for now…

 Please kindly overlook my filthy floor. 🙂 I’m not going to even try to get it clean until I’m completely finished with all of the drywall mudding and sanding in these rooms.
 I try my hardest to keep most of the dust vacuumed up as I go, but it still gets tracked all over the place.

-And here’s the view from the front door of the house…
+And here’s the view of the new cased opening from the front door of the house…

 Again, I took these last night, so that back room (breakfast room and future pantry area) are dark, but during the day that room is filled with light.
 It’s wonderful to be able to see all the way through those areas.
 This cased opening really made the house feel more open and spacious.

 And finally, here’s the view from the kitchen…

 As I was taking that picture, I realized that I forgot to replace the baseboards that I removed on that wall.
 Oops! 😀